top of page

 Tomb of Margaret Clifford, Countess of Cumberland, St Lawrence's Church, Appleby-on-Westmorland © Friends of Lydiard Park

 The decision was made by Anne for Margaret to be interred in the church of St Lawrence in Appleby-in-Westmoreland, approximately 12 miles from Brougham Castle.
 This decision was due to the ongoing inheritance struggles, although Anne documented that on the day of the funeral there was some initial obstacles regarding her planned burial.
-However, it went ahead as planned on 11 Jul 1616, with Anne giving a description in her diary (Clifford, ed.
-2003; p.
+However, it went ahead as planned on 11 July 1616, with Anne giving a description in her diary (Clifford, 2003, p.
 41):

 "About 8 we set forward, the Body going in my Lady's own Coach with 4 Horses, & myself following it in my own Coach...so as there were about 40 in the Company, & we came to Appleby about 1./2 an hour after eleven, & about 12 the Body was put into the Ground.
 About 3 o'clock in the morning we came home..."

-Anne commemorated her mother, along with other important and influential immediate and close family members (including the previously mentioned maternal aunt Anne, Countess of Warwick), by commissioning the 1646 composite portrait 'The Great Picture' (which has been attributed to Jan van Belcamp) - see Blog Post: Lady Anne Clifford and 'The Great Picture', 1646.
+When she finally came in to her inheritance in 1643, on the death of her cousin, Anne commemorated her mother, along with other important and influential immediate and close family members (including the previously mentioned maternal aunt Anne, Countess of Warwick), by commissioning the 1646 composite portrait 'The Great Picture' (Google Arts & Culture, 2024).
+See 'The Dudley Women' Blog Post: Lady Anne Clifford and 'The Great Picture', 1646.

 'The Great Picture' attributed to Jan van Belcamp (1646) © Lakeland Arts